MicrosoftDocs/PowerShell-Docs/developer/hosting/host02-sample.md

     /// <summary>
     /// Gets or sets the foreground color of the displayed text.
-    /// This maps to the corresponding Console.ForgroundColor property.
+    /// This maps to the corresponding Console.ForegroundColor property.
     /// </summary>
     public override ConsoleColor ForegroundColor
     {